Patoranking: Early life and music career

 In February 2014, Patoranking signed a record deal with Foston Musik and ended his affiliations with Dem Mama Records.
 During an interview with Toolz on NdaniTV's The Juice, Timaya said Patoranking left his label and was never officially signed.
-On 4 February 2014, Patoranking released "Girlie O", a song produced by WizzyPro.
+On 4 February 2014, Patoranking released "Girlie O", a song produced by "WizzyPro".
 The music video for the song was shot and directed in London by Moe Musa; it was released on 5 February 2014.
 In the music video, Patoranking liberates his next-door neighbor from domestic violence by expressing his innate feelings to her.

 Foston Musik released the Tiwa Savage-assisted "Girlie O" (Remix) on 19 May 2014 to critical acclaim.
 It debuted at No. 9 on MTV Base's Official Naija Top 10 chart.
 Tiwa Savage told Ehiz of MTV Base she admires Patoranking's music and decided to reach out to him to do the remix.
 The music video for "Girlie O" (Remix) was also shot and directed in London by Moe Musa.
 Joey Akan of Pulse Nigeria said, "On the new remix, the basic winning elements were not discarded.
 They were retained and improved.
 The beat, chorus, and dynamism were held onto, and major work put into the lyrics."

 Patoranking was featured on Seyi Shay's "Murda" single alongside Shaydee.
 The song was produced by Dokta Frabz and released on 1 April 2014.
 On 11 May 2014, the music video for "Murda" was uploaded onto Vevo.
 It was directed by Meji Alabi for JM Films.

 Patoranking's "Daniella Whine" and "My Woman, My Everything" singles charted on MTV Base Official Naija Top 10 chart.
 The former debuted at No. 4 in May and topped the chart at No. 1 in June, while the latter "My Woman, My Everything" also appeared on the chart, peaking at No. 2.

+In a bid to reconnect with his Ghanaian roots and revive his fanbase in Ghana, returned to Ghana and featured on the remix of Stonebwoy's single, "Pull Up" in 2014.

+Managers: Rickie Davies for International and Chimdinma Maduforo for Africa.